 Some while later I came into a modest sum of money that I didn’t spend at the hobby shop, and made a trip to Sears in the hope of securing one of those “English Racers” that everybody wanted.
 Parental opposition made this impossible, and I came home with a chrome-plated bike with a sprung front end, a “tank” with dual headlights, and a carrier that I think had a little taillight built in.
-I don’t believe I was happy being seen with this one either.
+I’m not sure that I was happy being seen with this one either.

 One day I was doing a hilly ride with my friend Dave and noticed that he was a lot faster — and never seemed to shift.
 When I saw my first fingertip shifters (with two or three times as many gears) I knew it was time for me to catch up to the new technology.
 I tried out a bunch of bikes this time, and got a professional fitting at Gregg’s Greenlake.
 They had a demo Serotta frame they were selling (hence the green color) and I went all-out.
 The shiny bits all said Campagnolo and (there being no Chorus triple at the time) some of them said “Record” as well and, without the pedals, the assembly weighed 17.5 lbs., a big step up.
 Or down.
 Photo: Canon Digital Elph, about 2004.

 My trail bike.
 We found ourselves moving to Baja California, to a place where there wasn’t a lot of pavement — and there was a lot of dirt.
 I rode my Serotta to Recycled Cycles and traded it in for a Kona “Blast” (seen here years later, in 2018, photo by Pixel smartphone).
 The store pays a maximum of $600 for used bikes, so I ended up forking over some cash.
-When I said I didn’t need the shoes with the cleats any more, the guy handed me another $50, and I realized that I could have unscrewed the pedals and gotten another hundred for them.
+When I said I didn’t need the shoes with the cleats any more, the guy handed me another $50, and I realized that I probably could have unscrewed the pedals and gotten another hundred bucks for them.